ObsidianLabs/algorand-tutorial/tutorial-1.md

 Then switch to Block Explorer and refresh Alice's page, we will see 10+ ALGO was deducted and a new transaction record showed up in the bottom part where shows all transaction history.

 #### atomic transfer

 Atomic Transfer makes sure multiple transactions either all succeed or all fail.

 https://developer.algorand.org/docs/features/atomic_transfers

 #### multisig

 multisig allows a transaction signed by a ordered set of addresses.

 https://developer.algorand.org/docs/features/accounts/create/#multisignature

 ### Call Contracts

-There are two types of Algorand Smart Contract, stateful and stateless.
-In this tutorial, all contracts are deemed stateless.
+There are two types of Algorand Smart Contract, Stateful and Stateless.
+In this tutorial, all contracts are deemed Stateless.

-For more information on stateless contracts, please refer to
+For more information on Stateless contracts, please refer to

 https://developer.algorand.org/docs/features/asc1/stateless

 #### Contract Account vs Delegated Approval

 Stateless Smart Contracts signs contracts using LogicSig method.
 Stateless Smart Contracts are commonly used in two scnearios, Contract Account and Delegated Approval.

-- Contract Account Direct Debit from a Contract
+- Contract Account: Direct Debit from a Contract
-- Delegated Approval Contract works as third-party to verify transaction.
+- Delegated Approval: Contract works as third-party to verify transaction.

 For more information on Contract Account and Delegated Approval, please refer to